 - 1. The Organizational Performance Framework Technical Guide. - a.
 This Organizational Performance Framework Technical Guide explains the Organizational Performance Framework, its purpose, objectives and methods. - 2.
 The Certification of Compliance - a.
 The Certification of Compliance with the Organizational Performance requirements of the SPCSA is for the school's board to confirm and approve in a public meeting.
 This action aims to confirm that they and their school leadership certify that the operations of their school are in compliance as described herein. - b.
+Prior to the submission of the form, the school's board shall review and approve the form at a regularly scheduled board meeting.
 The board chairperson's signature is required to complete and submit this certification between June 1 and August 1. - 3.
 Organizational Performance Ratings of School Compliance. - a.
 The SPCSA will complete and submit this to the school board after receiving the Certification of Compliance by the board.